zhiyuoe/shadowagent/docs/resources/glossary.md

 # Glossary
 {: .no_toc }

-A list of words we use when describing concepts in the context of reinforcement learning and game design, and how they mirrors each other.
+A list of words we use when describing concepts in the context of reinforcement learning and game design, and how they mirror each other.
 {: .fs-6 .fw-300 }